PagerDuty/security-training/docs/index.md

 [![Security Training For Engineers](./slides/for_engineers/for_engineers.001.jpeg)](/for_engineers)

-!!!question "Spotted a Problem?"
-    Security is hard, and we're not perfect.
-There may be mistakes or misunderstandings in our training material.
-If you find a problem, please help us correct it!
-This project is [open-source on GitHub](https://github.com/pagerduty/security-training) and we appreciate all friendly contributions.

 ## Posters

 To add a little more fun to our trainings, we like to advertise them around the PagerDuty offices with some custom movie posters.
 Everyone usually gets a kick out of them, so we thought it would be fun to share them here too.
 These are the US versions of the posters.
 We also make localized ones for our global offices, usually just to misspell "humo(u)r" for each region so that no one feels left out.
 We haven't gone as far as making a French language version for our Toronto office just yet, but maybe next year.